Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: -theory for Spaces, Fredholm Operators, and Characteristic Classes

-\vglue .1in \item (Kaplansky) Suppose that $X = S^n$ some sphere.
+\item (Kaplansky) Suppose that $X = S^n$ some sphere.
 Then we have the tangent bundle $TS^n$ and also the normal bundle $N( S^n) \cong \theta _1$, consisting of all vectors at a point of the sphere that are perpendicular to the tangent plane of the sphere.
-Then it is easy to see that
+It is easy to see that

 so, in particular, $TS^n$ plus a trivial bundle is isomorphic to a trivial bundle, whether $TS^n$ is trivial or not.
 Such a bundle is called {\emph{stably trivial}}.
+So the tangent bundle of $S^n$ is stably trivial for all $n$.
+This implies $[TS^n] = [\theta _n] $ in $KO^0(S^n)$ for all $n$.

-It is a rather deep result that $TS^n $ is isomorphic to a trivial bundle if and only if $n = 1,\,3,$ or $7$.
-(This is related to the existence of the complex numbers, the quaternions, and the Cayley numbers in dimensions $2,\,4,$ and $8$ and the fact that there are no other such algebras in other dimensions.) \end{itemize}
+It is a rather deep result that $TS^n $ is isomorphic to a {\emph{trivial}} bundle if and only if $n = 1,\,3,$ or $7$.
+(This is related to the existence of the complex numbers, the quaternions, and the Cayley numbers in dimensions $2,\,4,$ and $8$ and the fact that there are no other such algebras in other dimensions.) \end{enumerate}

 We are particularly interested in relating $KO$ for spaces to $KO$ for $C^*$-algebras.
 Here is the main result.